Skip to main content

 Career Support

-BJU offers students a variety of ways to network with employers and organizations.
-In addition to an online job board, more than 200 businesses and Christian organizations recruit students through on-campus interviews and job/ministry fairs.
-The Career Services office also helps students by holding seminars on resume preparation and interview techniques.
+BJU offers students many ways to network with employers and organizations.
+In addition to our online job board, over 200 businesses and Christian organizations recruit students through on-campus interviews and job/ministry fairs.

 books